wired-maya/wsl-chroot-guide/README.md

 ## Creating a windows terminal profile for this to make the chroot process less annoying

 Create a new WSL profile, set icons, name, and whatnot to your liking.
+Be sure to set the "Run this profile as Administrator" option, otherwise it won't work since you need admin permission to mount the drives.
+If that option is not present, you need to switch the the WT preview app.
 In the "command line" section, paste the following, replacing USER and X appropriately:

 `cmd /c wsl --mount \\.\PHYSICALDRIVEX -p 2 >nul & wsl --mount \\.\PHYSICALDRIVEX -p 1 -t vfat >nul & wsl -d Ubuntu -u root genie -i >null & wsl -u root /home/USER/chroot.sh & wsl --shutdown`